clafonta/MobileLessons/05_healthcheck.md

 App Team: "_We moved the log off button to another screen._"

+---

 In short, there is a significant amount of complexity and coordination across teams and systems.
 A mature monitoring and health check system is important to flag issues and provide insight into resolution paths.

----
+Design and system changes can and will have unexpected impacts which are difficult to predict and foresee.

 ## Business Health

 A business centric dashboard helps fuel all employees with the knowledge that we are making a positive impact to the industry.
-But for an engineer, it helps point out future needs
+But for an engineer, it helps point out future needs, further drives the team's directive and value, helps validate or invalidate technical and design decisions, and more.

 [Previous](04_hybrid.md) | [Next](06_thirdparty.md)